 The FakeHate grievance industry is so broad, that they are branching out, and have to have multiple divisions.
 Hey, you get what you incentivize. and the virtue signaling left rewards victimhood -- so people are lining up to join in.
 This is just the subset of FakeHate that is specifically about fake racial crimes.

 There's a subcategory of Fake Hate, and Fake Crimes that's Fake Rape.
-The media/left especially likes to lie and claim this never happens, but that's not exactly the whole truth.
-Fake accusations happens between 2-10% of the time (from multiple studies), which is actually about 5x more common than other crimes are faked.
+The left likes to spread lies (myths) and then use as an excuse for more government or oppression of the white male patriarchy.
+Like their fantastical claims that we have a "rape culture", that sexual assault is everywhere (especially on campus) with exaggerated claims, and that Women never use their sexuality to get ahead, have regrets and/or lie about being sexually assaulted or raped.
+While facts show that fake sexual accusations happens between 2-10% of the time (from multiple studies), which is actually about 5x more common than other crimes that are faked.
 The reason is pretty obvious, it's an easy crime to claim, and a hard crime to disprove, and it garners more attention and sympathy.
+You get what you incentivize, and this has great pity rewards.
 This is magnified in high profile cases.

 This is a list of things that people believe, based on "Studies" that have been debunked or discredited: Thomas Piketty and Emmanuel Saez • Stanford Prison Experiment • Numbers Covered by Obamacare • Minimum Wage Laws • Medicare-for-all popularity • Climate Consensus • Beepocalypse • 2014.06.06 DGU Disinformation • and so on.